ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 ```

 Note that **whitespace tokenization is not foolproof.** This method won't work
-on languages that aren't dependent on whitespace (e.g., Chinese, Japanese,
+on languages that aren't dependent on  spaces (e.g., Chinese, Japanese,
 Korean) or languages with different morphological rules (e.g., Arabic,
 Indonesian).
 In fact, informal English also has a lot of special cases that
 whitespace tokenization cannot solve (e.g. "Gimme" -> "Give me").